jiangnanhugo/SRSci/_includes/expression-format.md

    /   \         |
 '0.1'  'X_1'   'X_2'
 ```
 Notice that the expression tree is not unique for the given symbolic expression.
-But gvien the expression tree, it can uniquely determine the symbolic expression.
+But given the expression tree, it can uniquely determine the symbolic expression.

 ## Pre-order Traversal
 In a preorder traversal of a binary tree, we first *visit* a node,  then traverse its left subtrees, and finally its right subtrees.